kyle-paul/Skin-Disease-Detector/README.md

 ```
 cd Skin-Disease-Detector
 ```
-Type this to open your default code editor.
+(optional) Type this to open your default code editor.
 As usual, it will open vscode if you use vscode as your default code editor
 ```
 . code
 ```